rmnavr/wy/README.md

        + : fibonacci : - n 1    |         (+ (fibonacci (- n 1))
            fibonacci : - n 2    |            (fibonacci (- n 2)))))
 ```
+> Notice that **wy** deliberately sacrifices letter L (and few others alike) to be used as special symbol.
+> The way to use L as variable name is described in [Other types of openers](#Other-types-of-openers) chapter.

 One-liners examples (they show usage of normal brackets, and `::`, `$`, `,` symbols):